 Main Outcome Measure(s): Approximate entropy values reflecting the amount of randomness contained in center-of-pressure oscillations were calculated for anterior-posterior (AP) and medial-lateral (ML) time series.
 Equilibrium scores reflecting the amplitude of center-of-pressure AP oscillations were used to indicate postural stability.
 The number and severity of symptoms were described.

 Results: Compared with the healthy preseason state, ApEn values for the AP and ML time series generally declined immediately after injury in both steady and unsteady injured athletes.
 At 48 to 96 hours after injury, ApEn values for the ML time series remained significantly depressed (mean difference compared with preseason = −0.268, standard error = 0.072), even among athletes whose initial postural instability had resolved.
 We found few significant relationships between changes in ApEn values and changes in symptoms before and after injury.

 Conclusions: The effects of cerebral concussion on postural control appear to persist for longer than 3 to 4 days, even among athletes with no signs of unsteadiness.
 Our results may reflect changes in neurophysiologic or mechanical constraints on postural control.
 Approximate entropy provides a theoretically distinct, valuable measurement alternative that may prove useful for reducing uncertainty in the return-to-play decision.

 Journal of Athletic Training

-Cavanaugh, James T.; Guskiewicz, Kevin M.; Giuliani, Carol; Marshall, Stephen; Mercer, Vicki S.; and Stergiou, Nicholas, "Recovery of Postural Control After Cerebral Concussion: New Insights Using Approximate Entropy" (2006).
+Cavanaugh, James T.; Guskiewicz, Kevin M.; Giuliani, Carol; Marshall, Stephen; Mercer, Vicki S.; and Stergiou, Nikolaos, "Recovery of Postural Control After Cerebral Concussion: New Insights Using Approximate Entropy" (2006).
 Journal Articles.
 68.